livewires/js-coding/worksheets/01-hello-world.md

 </html>
 ```

-Now click `Show` at the top of the Glitch window
+Now click `Preview` at the bottom of the Glitch window and select `Open preview pane`.

-You should get an blank page.
+You should get a blank page on the right-hand side of the screen.
 Nothing special there.

 Time to fix that.
 Everything that appears on a web page gets added in between the two `<body>`...`</body>` tags.
 Between those two tags add: